elysium1499/BEER_DataVisualization/src/laboratory1.md

 // Step 6: Apply a unique color to each dataset function applyColorPaletteMiniDatasets(miniDatasets, colorPalette) {
     miniDatasets.forEach((dataset, index) => {
-        // Assign a single color from the palette for each subplot based on its index dataset.color = colorPalette[index % colorPalette.length];
+        dataset.color = colorPalette[index % colorPalette.length];
     });
 }